YINI-lang/YINI-spec/README.md

 # \~ YINI Specification ≡

-**YINI is a lightweight, human-friendly configuration format — simpler than YAML, and more expressive than INI.**
+**YINI is a simple, minimal, structured, and human-readable configuration format — less verbose than JSON, less complex than YAML, and more expressive than INI.**

 ---
 [![License: Apache-2.0](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](./LICENSE)